 Vitamin D. Having low levels of vitamin D and low exposure to sunlight is associated with a greater risk of MS.

 Certain autoimmune diseases.
-You have a slightly higher risk of developing MS if you have thyroid disease, type 1 diabetes or inflammatory bowel disease.
+You have a slightly higher risk of developing MS if you have other autoimmune disorders such as thyroid disease, pernicious anemia, psoriasis, type 1 diabetes or inflammatory bowel disease.